logaretm/vee-validate/docs/guide/basics.md

 </ValidationProvider>
 ```

-If you are using a CDN with vee-validate you may to use the `kebab` case as HTML is case insensitive, so you need to reference the `ValidationProvider` as `validation-provider`.
+If you are using a CDN with vee-validate you may have to use the `kebab` case as HTML is case insensitive, so you need to reference the `ValidationProvider` as `validation-provider`.

 ```vue
 <validation-provider v-slot="v">